AchiyaMelamed/Parley-it/README.md

 ### 3. POST: perform_advance(dst_bank_account, amount):
 This call credits the customer (dst_bank_account) with the amount, and then debits him for 12 weeks with amount/12 once a week,<br />
-While a fail debit moves to be done in a week from the last payment. <br />
+A fail debit moves to be done in a week from the last payment. <br />
-If the payment of the week from the last failed the details of this payment will be saved in the DB as failed transaction so it can be done again later.<br />
+If the payment of the week from the last also failed the details of this payment will be saved in the DB as failed transaction so it can be done again later.<br />
-Furthermore, all the data about the transactions save in the DB, including the payments that failed and movedt to the end of the repayment plan.
+Furthermore, all the data about the transactions saves in the DB, including the payments that failed and moved to the end of the repayment plan.

 ## Launch